Project Plan Development – Three Easy Steps

 When developing a project plan, you should remember that the WBS also depicts dependencies and relationships between work items (procedures, tasks).
 You will need to identify how each WBS element is associated with other elements and what (internal or external) dependencies can be established.
 Project plan development requires setting clear milestones and time checkpoints, so be sure you have added milestones to your WBS.

 Step#2: Define Resources Required

 Once the tasks and activities required to deliver your project are defined and structured, your next step in creating a project plan is to define the resources required to do each task and activity.
-In your WBS showing the project scope you should add a section that describes which resources are required and in which quantities and measures.
+In your WBS showing the agile scope you should add a section that describes which resources are required and in which quantities and measures.
 In this step of project plan development, the resource base will be defined and types of resources required will be identified.

 Your project may require such resources as the following:

 - Equipment and materials